uwe-koeckemann/eurocore-backend/README.md

 - Try API in web-browser by opening URL indicated by `uvicorn` (http://localhost:8000/docs)

+# Ideas / TODO

+- Safe-delete for tag, relation_type, and entry
+- Delete-everywhere for tag, relation_type, and entry

 # Data Classes

-All data classes are split into three classes.
-For instance for `Robot` we have:
+Most data classes are split into three classes.
+For instance for `Entry` we have:

-- `RobotBase`: basic data used for creation (does not include the database key which will be created for us)
+- `EntryBase`: basic data used for creation (does not include the database key which will be created for us)
-- `Robot`: inherits from `RobotBase` only adding robot_id as a primary key.
+- `Entry`: inherits from `RobotBase` only adding robot_id as a primary key.
 This class will be the actual table
-- `RobotUpdate`: all fields are optional so we can update any part of an entry without having to specify the old values
+- `EntryUpdate`: all fields are optional so we can update any part of an entry without having to specify the old values

 # Resources